 Three categories are used in this document: Reduced or similar toxicity, increased toxicity and major increase in toxicity.
-No precise definition is given here due to heterogeneity of the conditions.
-"Major increase in toxicity", however, in most cases refers to a fear that the experimental regimen might be associated with an increase in treatment related deaths, irreversible adverse events with a long-term impact on quality of life (QoL), or severe impairment to patient condition.
-Other issues to take into account include risk for secondary tumours.
-This categorisation is mainly meant for guidance in the planning of confirmatory studies and in order to provide advice on regulatory expectations with respect to study outcome measures in order to enable a proper benefit - risk assessment.
+"Major" increase in toxicity refers to a concern that the experimental regimen might be associated with an increase in treatment related deaths, irreversible adverse events with a long-term impact on quality of life (QoL), secondary cancer, or severe impairment to patient condition.
+This categorisation is mainly meant for guidance in the planning of confirmatory studies in order to enable a proper benefit - risk assessment.

-7.1.
-Design
+7.1 Design - general aspects

-7.1.1.
-Patient population
+7.1.1 Patient population

-With respect to diagnosis, criteria for initiation of treatment, eligibility, response criteria and choice of reference therapy, a justification based on scientific evidence and/or generally acknowledged and updated treatment guidelines are expected.
-While this is true in general, it is also expected that the exploratory studies through the judicious use of biomarkers provide guidance with respect to selection of patients in order to optimise benefit - risk, whether patient selection is in need for confirmation or not, in the planned phase III trials.
+With respect to diagnosis, criteria for initiation of treatment, eligibility, response criteria and choice of reference therapy, a justification based on scientific evidence and/or generally acknowledged and current treatment guidelines are expected.